zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    stlport_vc646.dll

    All of these files can be found in the bin subdirectory of your Ice installation (e.g., C:\Ice\bin).
-Apache must be able to load these DLLs during startup; if it cannot load them, Apache may still start but will not have loaded PHP.
+Apache must be able to locate these DLLs during startup, and several alternatives are available:

-   There are several alternatives for the dependent libraries:

-   * Copy the dependent libraries to PHP's extension directory.
-This is the option that we recommend.

    * Add the Ice installation directory to the System PATH.
 Using the System control panel, change the System PATH to include C:\Ice\bin.
 Note that Windows must be restarted for this change to take effect.

+   * Copy the dependent libraries to Apache's installation directory.

    * Copy the dependent libraries to the Windows system directory (\WINDOWS\system32).
 We do not recommend this option.

+   If Apache cannot find or access a DLL, the PHP module will usually ignore the Ice extension and continue its initialization, therefore a successful Apache startup does not necessarily mean that the Ice extension has been loaded.
+Unfortunately, the message reported by PHP in Apache's error log is not very helpful; the error implies that it cannot find php_ice.dll when in fact it was able to open php_ice.dll but a dependent DLL was missing.

-5) Review the access rights on PHP's extension directory, the Ice extension, and its dependent libraries.
+5) Review the access rights on PHP's extension directory, the Ice extension DLL, and its dependent libraries.
 When running as a Windows service, Apache runs in the "Local System" account (also known as "NT Authority\SYSTEM").
 You can use the "cacls" utility in a command window to view and modify access rights.
-For example, run the following commands to review the current access rights of PHP's extension directory:
+For example, run the following commands to review the current access rights of the Ice extension:

-   > cd \Program Files\PHP
+   > cd \Program Files\Apache Software Foundation\Apache2.2
-   > cacls ext
+   > cacls php_ice.dll

 6) Restart Apache and verify that the PHP module and the Ice extension have been loaded successfully.
 After reloading the phpinfo.php page